Term 4 Week 6 2024 Newsletter

 Reception teacher

-Our young mathematicians in 2CE dove deep into the world of measurement last week, focusing on mass through engaging hands-on activities.
-Under the guidance of pre-service teacher Lilly Cavanagh, students transformed everyday materials into tools for measuring.
+Our young mathematicians in 2CE dove deep into the world of measurement last week, focusing on mass through engaging hands on activities.
+Under the guidance of preservice teacher Lilly Cavanagh, students transformed everyday materials into tools for measuring.

 Courtney Elliott